Only Castles Burning (Don’t Let It Bring You Down)

 Artists who are running out of options and resentful toward institutions who they see as refusing to service their needs.

-Producers who struggle with feelings of failure as they try to meet the needs of the artists I know they are dedicated to but are overwhelmed by the demands of time, space, volume, energy and time.
+Producers who struggle with feelings of failure as they try to meet the needs of the artists I know they are dedicated to - but are overwhelmed by the demands of time, space, volume and energy.

 Institutions that are fighting to stay alive, grappling with political pressure from donors, funding bodies in peril, KPIs that don’t line up with reality and an accelerating turnover of staff and executives.

-And let's not forget the production crews who bear a lot of the brunt of the chaos but have to remain polite and professional at all times.
+And let's not forget the production crews who bear the brunt of the chaos but have to remain polite and professional at all times.

-I know we are have seen emerging are those of exhaustion, sorrow, grief, deep cognitive dissonance and an arrival at a feeling of futility.
+I know we are at the terminus of exhaustion, sorrow, grief, deep cognitive dissonance.
+Arriving at station called futility.

-The underlying assumption of what drives it has been the pursuit of an upward trajectory - growth.
+The underlying assumption of what drives the ecosystem has been the pursuit of an upward trajectory - growth.

 • The Artist working toward their ‘big break’.